borgmatic-collective/borgmatic/README.md

 for more information.
 Then, follow the instructions above about setting up your borgmatic configuration files.

-If you were already using Borg with atticmatic, then you can easily upgrade from atticmatic to borgmatic.
-Simply run the following commands:
+If you were already using Borg with atticmatic, then you can upgrade from atticmatic to borgmatic by running the following commands:

 ```bash
 sudo pip3 uninstall atticmatic